guillotinaweb/guillotina_react/docs/tutorial/step-5-manage-users.md

 If you logout you can not login with the user that you have created.

-This is because you are trying do login to guillotina root context `/` and here only root user can do login.
-All users that we have created in `/db/container` only can do login in it.
+This is because you are trying to login to guillotina root context `/` and only the root user can login here.
+All users that we have created in `/db/container` can only login in it.

-For example root can do login in:
+For example, root can login in:

 `http://localhost:8080/@login` and `http://localhost:8080/db/container/@login`

-But users that we have creted in `/db/container` only can do login in:
+But users that we have creted in `/db/container` can only login in:

 `http://localhost:8080/db/container/@login`